diohlicious/collection-management-app/README.md

 ## Disclaimer
 Sourcecode are uploaded for presentation and portfolio purpose but can be use under [MIT License](License.md).
 However some file/s that related to dependency may be missing and limited to cooperational agreement only.
+Any information that shown in aplication are dummy data and hardcoded in assets/*.json.

 Listed file below are limited to cooperational agreement.
 | File | Desc | Used